-Stampede Pass is the primary access route for recreation within the eastern portion of the watershed and is heavily used for general sightseeing and pleasure driving.
-During winter months, snowmobile traffic in the eastern portion of the watershed can be heavy at times, but there has been little evidence that snowmobiles cause any problems.
+Recreation access allowed in the eastern portion of the watershed and is heavily used for general sightseeing and pleasure activities.
+During winter months, snowmobile traffic in the eastern portion of the watershed can be heavy at times, but there has been little evidence that snowmobile access causes any significant watershed water quality problems.
 During summer months, day trips are believed to be the most popular recreational activity.
 Fishing is limited but does occur in the Green River and Sunday Creek east of the gate at Friday Creek.
-During hunting season, open season hunting and overnight camping are allowed in GMU 466, the boundaries of which are shown in Figure 3-1.
-Off-road vehicles are not allowed anywhere within the Green River Watershed.
+During hunting season, hunting and overnight camping are allowed in GMU 466, the boundaries of which are shown in Figure 3-1.
+Offroad vehicles are not allowed anywhere within the Green River Watershed.

-Within GMU 485 in the controlled area of the watershed, there are two special permit hunts each year for deer and one bull elk (bear and cougar may also be hunted).
+Within GMU 485 in the controlled area of the watershed, there are two special permit hunts each year for deer and elk (bear and cougar may also be hunted).
 Tacoma Water and WDFW jointly sponsor a special permit hunt for the general public; the MIT also conducts a separate hunt.
 Access and sanitary wastes are strictly controlled during the hunts in accordance with the written agreement between WDFW and Tacoma Water.

 Section 8 of the 1995 agreement between Tacoma Water and Friends of the Green River requires Tacoma Water to construct and maintain a river access point for river recreationists on Tacoma Water property near the USGS Palmer gage.
-The USGS gage is located near the Headworks Control Building, downstream of the Tacoma Water diversion and outside of the controlled watershed.
-Rafters and kayakers currently use the upper gravel placement site, which was developed by the USACE for the introduction of gravel and wood to the river, for launching their floatation devices.
-Tacoma Water has indicated to the rafting and kayaking community that they will be able to continue to use this location after Tacoma Water moves its Headworks Gate west of the current location, but they will not be allowed to picnic or "hang out" at the site.
+The USGS gage is located near the Headworks Control Building, downstream of the Tacoma Water diversion, but inside of the controlled watershed.
+Rafters and kayakers currently use the upper gravel placement site, which was developed by the USACE for the introduction of gravel and wood to the river, for raft and kayak launching.
+Other unchaperoned recreational uses such as picnicking, swimming, or inner-tubing are not allowed.